dapr/docs/daprdocs/content/en/operations/hosting/kubernetes/cluster/setup-aks.md

 ## Deploy an Azure Kubernetes Service cluster

-This guide walks you through installing an Azure Kubernetes Service cluster.
+This guide walks you through installing an Azure Kubernetes Service cluster with Dapr using the [AKS Dapr extension](https://docs.microsoft.com/en-us/azure/aks/dapr).
 If you need more information, refer to [Quickstart: Deploy an Azure Kubernetes Service (AKS) cluster using the Azure CLI](https://docs.microsoft.com/azure/aks/kubernetes-walkthrough)

 1. Login to Azure